 - An article published in Golf Business Magazine informing readers of a novel medical device that citizen responders can use to assist others during breathing medical emergencies.

-- An infographic created for the medical device noted above.
+- A white paper for the medical device above.

-- A post that reports in simple terms research on Artificial Intelligence to predict healthcare outcomes.
+- A post that explains in simple terms research on Artificial Intelligence to predict healthcare outcomes.

-- A post on the InBody USA blog discussing detoxification diets in a down-to-earth language.
+- A post on the InBody USA blog discussing detoxification diets in down-to-earth language.